Skarlett/proxbox/README.md

 ##### Notes
-Keep in mind this project is still in development and should be considered "as is" with no warranty of operation, use or responsibility to it's use.
-Further more, I wish you all a good day.
+Keep in mind this project is still in development and should be considered "as is" with no warranty of operation.